tanush-r/SmartHRM/README.md

 ## Project Requirements

 * **Functional Requirements Document (FRD)**:
   This document details the functionalities the system must provide.
-You can access it here: [Functional Requirements Document (FRD)](frd.md)
+You can access it here: [Functional Requirements Document (FRD)](docs/requirements/frd.md)

 * **Non-Functional Requirements (NFR)**:
   This document specifies the performance, usability, and other non-functional aspects of the system.
-You can access it here: [Non-Functional Requirements (NFR)](nfr.md)
+You can access it here: [Non-Functional Requirements (NFR)](docs/requirements/nfr.md)

+## Design Documents

+* **Architecture**:
+  This document specifies general architecture of the project, not specific to the first minimum viable product.
+You can access it here: [Architecture](docs/arch/arch.md)

+* **High-Level Design**:
+  This document specifies the high-level service interactions and flow, specific to the first minimum viable product.
+You can access it here: [High-Level Design](docs/arch/hld.md)